MolBIFFM/diana/README.md

 ---

+Proteins may be associated with multiple types of post-translational modification each captured at multiple different relative times of measurement.
+Analyses enable consideration of multiple different types of post-translational modification measured at the same time while separating different times.

+For example, enrichment analysis may consider a subset of proteins determined on the basis of measurements concerning two different types of post-translational modification but treat each time of measurement separately.
+Analogously, different averages may be specified for different types of post-translational modification but not different times of measurement.

-Several options for workflow customization invoke the nested representation of post-translational modification mass spectrometry data organized by DIANA and support or require merging measurements.
+Several options for workflow customization invoke the nested representation of post-translational modification mass spectrometry data imposed by DIANA and support or require merging measurements.

-Naturally, mass spectrometry measurements for a particular type of post-translational modification are associated with a modification site for each of which there are typically multiple replicates.
-Therefore, a site-specific representation requires averaging the corresponding replicates and a protein-specific representation requires averaging the corresponding sites.
+Naturally, mass spectrometry measurements are associated with a specific modification site along the protein sequence and for each site there are typically multiple replicate measurements.
+Therefore, a site-specific representation requires averaging the corresponding replicates and a protein-specific measurement representation requires averaging the corresponding sites.

-Proteins may be associated with multiple types of post-translational modification each captured at different times of measurement which are analyzed separately.

-In the interest of potentially supporting analogous network analysis of similar quantitative proteomics data, the specification of individual modification sites is optional.
-If omitted, specified modification site averages are ignored.
+In the interest of supporting similar network analysis of quantitative proteomics data without site-specificity, the association of input measurements with modification sites is optional.

 ---